RoadieHQ/marketing-site/content/docs/details/techdocs/index.md

 ## Emoji support

-Emojis can be used across techdocs using various different approaches.
+Emojis can be used across Tech Docs using various different approaches.
 The most basic is adding them via emoji code inline to your title or body.

 If you don't override the generated nav in your `mkdocs.yml` file you can add them to titles and they will appear in your nav.